Smilyfail/Lab2SysArchitectures/README.md

 ### Consuming items from the fridge:
-    consume eggs - will remove the eggs from the fridge & immediately order new ones consume eggs - cannot consume - none left
+    consume eggs - will remove the eggs from the fridge & immediately order new ones consume egg - cannot consume - no such product

 ### Ordering items:
-    order {50+} {any price} {name} - will not work, not enough space left order {0 - 50} {any price} {name} - will order the item, if there arent 50 items yet
+    order {50+} {any price} {name} - will not work, not enough space left order {0 - 50} {any price} {name} - will order the item, if it does not total over 50kg together with the current weight

 ### Displaying Contents
     fridgecontents - will display eggs as standard, as there are no other dummy data in there, but will display more as more get added!